NullP0int/autodarts.io-readme/RP4-Raspbian-Desk-Setup.md

 # Setup with RP4, using Raspbian with Desktop

 This Manual should guide you through a setup using a Windows PC to prepare the Raspberry Pi Image and then successfully start autodarts.
-Its a fairly simple manual and you have to connect a Monitor, Keyboard and Mouse to your Raspberry to properly set it up.But you can disconnect it from your PC and put it over to the Raspberry if you don't have a second set of theese.
+Its a fairly simple manual and you have to connect a Monitor, Keyboard and Mouse to your Raspberry to properly set it up.But you can disconnect it from your PC and put it over to the Raspberry if you don't have a second set of theese, you won't need it at the same time.

 *Let's a go!

 ## Needed:

 ### Physical
 - Windows PC
 - Raspberry Pi (4)  / *Monitor, Keyboard, Mouse